rfwlab/rfw/docs/articles/essentials/template-syntax.md

 # Template Syntax

-RTML is rfw's declarative, HTML-like language for describing user interfaces.
-It extends standard markup with directives that connect the DOM to Go data and events.
-Templates are compiled to Go code so no parser runs in the browser.
-Browser integration currently relies on plain JavaScript; TypeScript builds are not supported yet, though a future release will expose a global `rfw` object to interact with rfw APIs directly.
+RTML is rfw’s declarative, HTML‑like language for authoring UIs.
+It extends markup with **variables**, **commands**, and **constructors** that connect the DOM to Go data and events.
+Templates are compiled to Go—no runtime parser in the browser.
+(Today integration uses plain JavaScript; a future release will expose a global `rfw` object.)

-## Variables, Commands and Constructors
+---

+## Building Blocks

-RTML distinguishes three constructs:
+RTML distinguishes three constructs, each with a specific role:

-- **Variables**: placeholders wrapped in `{}` that insert reactive values.
+* **Variables** — `{expression}` placeholders that insert reactive values.
-- **Commands**: directives starting with `@` that drive logic or register behavior.
+* **Commands** — directives starting with `@` that control logic or behavior.
-- **Constructors**: square‑bracket annotations inside a start tag. `[name]` on an element adds a reference, while `[key {expr}]` injects a list key for efficient diffing.

-Each construct has its own responsibility and they should not be intermixed.
+* **Constructors** — square‑bracket annotations placed in a start tag to attach metadata to that element.

 Example:

 ```rtml
 <div [userCard]>